Samu1311/XRD1-VR/blogposts/05_Finishing_Puzzles.md

 Everyone reached a similar level of polish:
 - Egypt’s Sphinx logic works reliably
 - China’s gong triggers the exit door
-- Greece’s oracle gives the player lore
+- Greece’s vases show depictions of different greek myths, and the Oracle is able to answer yes/no questions

 ## 🧠 Reflection
 This week felt productive and satisfying — seeing interactions run smoothly in VR was extremely motivating.